Vardot/varbase_components/components/organisms/card-overlay/README.md

 # Overlay Card

-Overlay card component and pattern for a media and a text over it.
+Overlay card component for a media and a content over the media with sizes